heroku/l2meter/README.md

 end
 ```

 Note that this code will only silence logger in the current thread.
-It'll
+It'll still
-still produce ouput if you fire up a new thread.
-To silence it completely,
+produce output if you fire up a new thread.
+To silence it completely, use
-use `disable!` method, like so:
+`disable!` method, like so:

 ```ruby
 # spec/spec_helper.rb